 Preparing for your Visit to Kawartha Nordic

-Complete your Online Screening: Each day before visiting, please complete the KN COVID-19 Screening Tool.
-The collection of this information is a requirement for our trails and services to be open for business while classified as being in a Red-Control zone.
+Complete your Online Screening: Each day before visiting, all visitors must complete the KN COVID-19 Screening Tool.
+The collection of this information is a requirement for our trails and services to be open for business.

-Bring a Face Mask! a face mask is required within the chalet, trail-side cabins, washroom building, in queue at the rental shop, and when participating in programs when not physically distant from coaches or other skiers.
-Note that a ski buff is not considered an adequate face ccovering.
+Bring a Face Mask! a face mask is required within the washroom building, in queue at the rental shop, and when participating in programs when not physically distant from coaches or other skiers.
+Note that a ski buff is not considered an adequate face covering.
 Once out exercising on the trails you do not need to wear your face mask.
 Please maintain 2 metre physical distancing from other skiers.